diegok/app-invoicer/README.md

 > dzil install

+Once installed, you can get a list of sub-commands just running `invoicer` and help on every subcommand using --help.

 ## TODO

 This is what future versions will probably implement:

+- Add generic invoice template and allow to customize and keep it with invoice definitions.
-- Improve list --summary to make it trivial to handle bureaucracy
+- Improve list --summary to make it trivial to handle bureaucracy.
 - Add flags to invoices to improve list filtering (mark invoices already paid)
 - CSV output of listed invoices
 - Git support to keep track of invoice changes
+- Improve docs

 ## Interested?